comses/comses.net/README.md

 - collect qualitative and quantitative data
 - determine a participant's satisfaction with our tools

-If you are interested in participating in usability tests, please email us at [editors@comses.net](mailto:editors@comses.net).
+If you are interested in participating in usability tests, please [contact us](https://www.comses.net/about/contact/).

 ### Active Development